 - The lab manual is NOT an optional text.
 Every student must have a copy for the instructor to check upon completion of each lab activity.
 Each student must have their own lab manual and labs WILL NOT be accepted on notebook paper.

-Scantrons:††† The final exams in both lecture and lab will be multiple choice and students MUST provide their own Scantron answer form, which is available at the campus bookstore for a small cost.
+Scantrons: Tests and exams may be multiple choice and students MUST provide their own Scantron answer forms, which are available at the campus bookstore for a small cost.
 Scantron forms must be clean, uncreased, and without excess marks to be read properly read by the machine.
 Running out of forms, using forms that are in poor condition, or marking forms improperly will lead to a student receiving no credit for the corresponding test or exam.
 The answers marked on the Scantron form are the ones graded.
-No credit will be given for answers marked correctly on the examination copy which are marked incorrectly on the Scantron form.
-For these reasons students are encouraged to be prepared with several forms at every test or exam.
+NO CREDIT will be given for answers marked correctly on the examination copy which are marked incorrectly on the Scantron form or for stray marks or poor erasures that cause the Scantron machine to misread the form.
+For these reasons it is the responsibility of the students and they are encouraged to be prepared with several forms and efficient eraser(s) at every test or exam.

 LECTURE GRADE CALCULATION:

-The lecture grade is based on daily assessment exercises, 4 regular lecture exams with the highest exam replacing your lowest, and 1 final exam.
+The lecture grade is based on daily assessment exercises, 4 regular lecture exams with the highest grade replacing your lowest, and 1 final exam.

 |Exams (4 @ 100 points each)||400||______|

 |Final Exam (Cumulative)||200||______|